(meals key: B = breakfast; L = lunch; D = dinner)

 Day 2.
 Transfer, Ulaanbaatar to Arvaikheer

 Today is a transfer day as we leave Ulaanbaatar in our Russian made support trucks heading east towards the Kangi Mountain range.
 The city is soon behind us and we start to get a feel for the vastness of the country we will be spending the next nine days exploring by bicycle.
-At times we are drive through sandy desert, and at times the rolling landscape is covered with grass or crops of wheat, and dotted across the scene are the white, round ger tents that are home for many Mongolian people.
+At times we are driving through sandy desert, at other times the rolling landscape is covered with grass or crops of wheat, and dotted across the scene are the white, round ger tents that are home for many Mongolian people.

 Our destination for the night is the small and remote town of Arvaikheer where some may be surprised to find we dine in an Irish pub.

-Our cycling begins today, but first we have a further two hour transfer across more open wilderness during which we may well pass grazing camels.
-Neither wild nor beasts of burden these camels are often owned simply as a status symbol and spend a trouble free life wandering and grazing.
+Our cycling begins today, but first, we have a further two-hour transfer across more open wilderness during which we may well pass grazing camels.
+Neither wild nor beasts of burden, these camels are often owned simply as a status symbol and spend a trouble-free life wandering and grazing.

 With the drive over we prepare our bikes, drink a coffee, and take to the trail.

 We are now on the unsealed tracks and trails that are to be our conduit to exploring Mongolia.
-Ahead of us a long gentle climb leads us through a beautiful deserted scene of gently rolling hills and a huge sky towards the Kanghi Mountain range.
+Ahead of us, a long gentle climb leads us through a beautiful deserted scene of gently rolling hills and a huge sky towards the Kanghi Mountain range.

 Our first campsite of the journey is set in the midst of a wide valley.
 Nearby are the carved standing stones of a Bronze Age archaeological site whose interesting story our guide will impart before we camp.
 The valley is home to a scattering of nomadic herders who, in the true tradition of nomadic Mongolians, may well wander across to our camp and offer us hospitality and refreshments.

-Having broken camp we head west through a narrow valley where the environment changes rapidly from fertile green where scattered rock gardens may see riders pushing their bicycles, to arid desert where vultures perch on the valley wall and circle as they search for carrion.
+Having broken camp we head west through a narrow valley where the environment changes rapidly from fertile green where scattered rock gardens may see riders pushing their bicycles, to an arid desert where vultures perch on the valley wall and circle as they search for carrion.

-Passing Shargaljoot River side town, a small collection of colourful houses, a school, hospital, and police station, is a significant point in the journey as it marks the final outpost of ‘civilisation’ for some days to come.
+Passing Shargaljoot Riverside town, a small collection of colourful houses, a school, hospital, and police station is a significant point in the journey as it marks the final outpost of ‘civilisation’ for some days to come.

 We camp tonight in a wide valley where herds of yak appear across the hills to drink at the river beside which we camp.
 As the evening progresses local lads on horses will round up the heard and drive them to the safety of their camp for the night.
-Now not only are we in another world, we begin to feel as though we are in another time.
+Now not only are we in another world, but we also begin to feel as though we are in another time.

-We set out this morning along a wide valley where herds of yak and horses roam.
+We set out this morning following a wide valley where herds of yak and horses roam.
 Turning from the valley our first challenging climb begins on a trail leading through a pasture of grass and edelweiss that takes us to the head of another valley.

-A challenging climb and descent followed by a gentle downhill to a river makes up the first eight kilometres of today's ride.
+A challenging climb and descent followed by a gentle downhill to a river make up the first eight kilometres of today's ride.
 From the river crossing grass and dirt tracks climb gently across the highland pastures and past the sacred Erkhet Mountain.
 Onwards past a Bronze Age site and to a gravel track leading to a lunch spot with views stretching across the plains to ger camps and herds of grazing yak.

-After lunch a gravel road leads us via a short steep climb to the highest point of the tour at 2850 metres.
+After lunch, a gravel road leads us via a short steep climb to the highest point of the tour at 2850 metres.
 From here we drop amidst rolling hills to the babbling brook beside which we will camp for the night.

 Today's terrain incorporates a stretch of rocky river bed that is often flooded necessitating the inclusion of a transfer midway through the ride.

-The pre transfer ride is predominantly a gentle valley descent on double track, at time gravel, at others grass and hardpacked dirt.
+The pre-transfer ride is predominantly a gentle valley descent on double track, at time gravel, at others grass and hardpacked dirt.

 With the transfer over we remount our bicycles in an altogether different scene.
-Now across the Kangi watershed the fertile north facing mountain slopes give life to conifer forests and the region becomes altogether greener than we have been used to.
+Now across the Kangi watershed, the fertile north-facing mountain slopes give life to conifer forests and the region becomes altogether greener than we have been used to.
 From here on the ride takes on a new character as, still cycling past herds of yak and horses, we ride on smoother hard packed double track trails, a feature for the remainder of the tour.

 Day 8.
 Tsenkher